Smiling trio at camp sign on Kili

 Here is Chris Sichalwe, our lead mountain guide (seen in a white shirt), surrounded by his team while he briefs climbers (seated on the left) about the upcoming trek

-3. Luxury operators
+3. Luxury tour operators

-Every company asking for $3,200 and upwards can be classified as a luxury operator.
+Every company asking for US$3,200 and upwards can be classified as a luxury operator.
 How do they distinguish themselves and how do they justify the high prices?
 For starters, they provide extra amenities such as portable showers, wine, and fancier food.
 So you’ll still be doing the same amount of work to climb up Kilimanjaro with a luxury tour operator, there will just be some extra goodies along the way.

 Such luxuries – especially the shower! – can certainly be very nice.
 And for those with cash to spare, this is a good option.
 We do, however, find that most people cannot justify spending the extra money on such marginal benefits.
 Climbing Kilimanjaro tends to be a fairly pricey endeavour without adding hundreds or even thousands extra to the tab just for a handful of luxuries.
 One could even argue that roughing it is part of what makes the experience so memorable!